-This recipe seriously makes the absolute fudgiest brownies you will ever eat!
-The recipe only calls for 6 ingredients and is incredibly simple to make!
+This is THE BEST fudgy brownie recipe resulting in the absolute fudgiest brownies you will ever eat!
+The recipe only calls for 6 ingredients and is incredibly easy to make.
 The brownies border on the texture of a chocolate truffle and are incredibly rich and decadent.
 You’ll never need another brownie recipe!

 But think about the creamy, fudginess of chocolate truffle and then pull that back by like 25%.
 That’s where we are at with these.
 Are you with me?

 Can we just take a moment and worship that crackly top?
 I mean, is there anything more beautiful?
 I’ll give you a moment…

 Ok, we need to discuss the deats on this beautiful pan of brownies.
 Let me give you the low down on what about this recipe makes these truly the best fudgy brownies while I also talk about the technique of making them because that is equally important.

 The good news about this recipe is that it is actually really easy to put together and only has minimal ingredients!
 There are literally only 6 ingredients and they are: butter, bittersweet chocolate (a lot of it!), eggs, sugar, all-purpose flour, and salt!
 THAT’S IT!